Ankit2004ml/FINAL-PROJECT/README.md

 ---

 ## 🔍 Insights

-1. 📈 Sales increased steadily over the last 6 months.
+1. Technology has the highest sales among all categories.

-2. 🛒 Electronics and Furniture categories generated the highest revenue.
+2. Home Office segment gives the most profit (~47%).

-3. 🌍 The South region showed the most consistent growth in customer orders.
+3. Sales and orders are increasing year by year (2011–2014).

 ---